Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

 \subsubsection{Kernel-level Latency}

 We explore the kernel-level inference performance of in-browser inference.
 Due to the immature support for profiling in ORT.js, we use TF.js for analysis.
-We provide warmup results in the Appendix (Table~\ref{tab:tfjs-warmup-kernel-latency-proportion}).
+We provide prediction results in Table~\ref{tab:tfjs-prediction-kernel-latency-proportion} and warmup results in Table~\ref{tab:tfjs-warmup-kernel-latency-proportion}.
+The setup stage is excluded because kernels are not executed in this stage.

+First, we explore which kernels dominate the \textit{prediction latency}.
+Both multithreading and SIMD are enabled and we set four threads in the Wasm backend.

+Each percentage value in Table~\ref{tab:tfjs-prediction-kernel-latency-proportion} shows the latency proportion out of the total latency in a setting.

-First, we explore which kernels dominate the prediction latency.
-Both multithreading and SIMD are enabled and we set four threads.
-Table~\ref{tab:tfjs-top5kernel-latency-proportion} shows the latency proportion of top-5 kernels.
-We find that computation-intensive kernels predominantly contribute to the overall latency in both backends, although the number of memory-intensive kernels makes up 37.7\% of the total.
+We find that computation-intensive kernels predominantly contribute to the overall latency in both backends, although the number of memory-intensive kernels makes up 37.7\% of the total kernels.
 Specifically, Einsum and FusedConv2d contribute more than 70\% of the total latency.
-We also find that the top-5 kernels are different in 2 backends due to different computation and memory-access patterns.
+We also find that the top-5 kernels are different in the two backends due to different computation and memory-access patterns.
 In the Wasm backend, memory-intensive kernels introduce more latency.
 For example, GatherV2 accounts for the third most prediction latency in Wasm (12.5\%), but it is not in the top-5 kernels in WebGL.
+The reason is that inter-thread synchronization relies on message passing in Wasm~\cite{webworker}, which introduces additional overhead and becomes particularly pronounced for memory-intensive kernels.

+These results indicate that computation-intensive kernels remain a focal point for optimization in both backend kernels.

+We also explore the impact of SIMD and multithreading on the kernel during the prediction stage.

+We set four threads when enabling multithreading.
+We compared the latency of each kernel with various acceleration technologies enabled, compared to the latency in the vanilla Wasm setting, and represented these variations using different cell colors in Table~\ref{tab:tfjs-prediction-kernel-latency-proportion}.
+Firstly, we found that enabling multithreading led to an increase of up to 3.7\% in the prediction latency of memory-intensive kernels compared to the settings without multithreading enabled.
+Furthermore, the proportion of latency contributed by these kernels within the overall inference process increased by up to 8.6\% (as seen in the results for GatherV2 in the ``Wasm-S'' and ``Wasm-S-T'' settings).